Competitive Strategy & Innovation

 Intellectual Asset Management

-Meet Michael: He holds a law degree from the UCLA School of Law, a Master of Science degree in Biomedical Physics from the UCLA School of Medicine, and a Bachelor of Science degree in Physics from UCLA.
+Meet Michael: Michael Eisenberg holds a law degree from the UCLA School of Law, a Master of Science degree in Biomedical Physics from the UCLA School of Medicine, and a Bachelor of Science degree in Physics from UCLA.
 While pursuing his graduate and professional studies, he served as an instructor at UCLA for undergraduate courses in the physics department.
 His graduate work focused on medical radiation devices such as medical accelerators and medical imaging, and studies in radiation biology.
 Following completion of his legal education, he was an associate in an intellectual property specialty law firm, and at a general practice international law firm.
 Michael is registered to practice in patent cases in all 50 states and territories of the United States and is a member of the State Bar of California.
 He also regularly supports Canadian innovators and is registered with (CAPTA) the Canadian College of Patent Agents and Trademark Agents.

 Michael leads a team of independent contractors working in concert to build valuable IP portfolios.
 His associate network includes prosecution and enforcement support in Europe, China, and North America.
 Technically they are experienced in most fields of technology comprising the mechanical and electrical arts, medical devices, software, business methods, and e-commerce.